-WCA understands the significance and importance of our environmental responsibility.
+WCA recycles over 80 tons of material each year.
+We understand the significance and importance of our environmental responsibility.
 Standard practices include collecting and consuming recycled goods as well as promoting and facilitating the use of recyclable goods by our customers.
 We are always seeking additional ways to further reduce our burden upon landfills and share additional examples below:

 Designed packaging for our custom servers that uses corn-based green cell foam